f-ei8ht/f8/content/posts/how-i-sync-my-notes.md

 <!--more-->
 ### 1. Prerequisites
-Ensure that you have below listed things installed on your system.
+Before you begin, ensure you have the following installed on your devices:
-- Obsidian
+- Obsidian (for note-taking)
-- git
+- Git (for version control and syncing)
-- ish Shell on your ios device
+- iSH Shell (for Git on iOS)
-- termux on your android device
+- termux (for Git on Android)

-- iCloud on your Windows pc or laptop.
+### 2. Why I Chose This Method
+Initially, I used VS Code and Markdown for note-taking.
+Over time, I explored alternatives like Notion and Standard Notes, but they didn’t suit my workflow.
+Eventually, I switched to Obsidian—a simple and efficient choice.

+However, I didn’t want to pay for Obsidian Sync.
+Instead, I set up Git-based syncing for my notes, and I realized others might find this approach useful too.

+### 3. Getting Started
+#### Step 1: Install Obsidian
+Download Obsidian based on your operating system: